Cristina Rodlo: Career

 In 2020, Rodlo joined the inaugural cast of 68 Whiskey to play army medic Rosa Alvarez, in an American military comedy-drama television series (purportedly similar to M*A*S*H) produced by Ron Howard.
-In 2021, Rodlo played the lead role in the Santiago Menghini directed Netflix horror film No One Gets Out Alive, alongside Marc Menchaca.
+In 2021, Rodlo played the lead role in the Santiago Menghini-directed Netflix horror film No One Gets Out Alive, alongside Marc Menchaca.
 The film was shot in Bucharest, Romania, during the COVID-19 pandemic.

+In 2022, Rodlo was the protagonist in the Roque Falabella directed Vix horror movie El Vestido De La Novia (En.
+The Dress of the Bride), alongside Mariano Palacios, where her dream wedding was about to turn into a nightmare.

+In 2023, Rodlo played Aída in the Paramount+ series Tengo Que Morir Todas Las Noches (I Have to Die Every Night), a series about gay culture from 1980 in Mexico, which was illegal in Mexico at the time.

-In 2022, Rodlo joined the cast in a main role as Talia Perez for season 2 of Halo alongside fellow newcomer Joseph Morgan.
+Rodlo joined the cast of season 2 of Halo, which aired in February 2024, alongside fellow newcomer Joseph Morgan.
+She plays Corporal Talia Perez, a specialist in linguistics for the United Nations Space Command (UNSC), having had little real combat experience.